cybercongress/cybercongress/site/content/post/game-of-links.md

 - To carry out publicly incentivized testing of [go-cyber](https://github.com/cybercongress/go-cyber) and [Ethereum contracts](https://github.com/cybercongress/aragon-claim-app) before the launch of the mainnet
 - To demonstrate the search, with the use of an experimental knowledge graph, filled with useful cyberlinks
-- To distribute up to 6% of CYB tokens to the validators who will participate in the takeoff donation round.
-The amount is dependent on the number of donated ATOM tokens
+- To distribute 6% of CYB tokens to the donors who will participate in the takeoff donation round.
 - To distribute up to 4% of CYB tokens to the participants of the 7 disciplines of the game, depending on how many tokens participants win against cyber\~Congress

 ## Provision for the Game